Reginald Hine: Death

 Hine suffered from depression in his later years, and in Confessions of an Uncommon Attorney (1946) he acknowledged that "the strain of leading a double life, the accumulation of office worries, and the burden of clients’ woes had worn me down".

-He committed suicide in 1949 by jumping in front of a train at Hitchin railway station.
+He died of suicide in 1949, jumping in front of a train at Hitchin railway station.
 At the time of his death Hine faced being struck off as a solicitor for professional misconduct, having contacted both sides in a divorce case contrary to Law Society rules.
 He left behind 60 boxes of material for his planned History of Hertfordshire.

 Hine was cremated at Golders Green Crematorium on 19 April 1949, at the same time that his memorial service was being held at St Mary's Church in Hitchin.
 His ashes were scattered at Minsden Chapel.

-After Death
+After death

 Hine's last book, Relics of an Uncommon Attorney, a collection of his later writings, was published posthumously by his friend Richenda Scott.
 Hitchin Historical Society has been awarding the Reginald Hine Award since 1979.

 A biography, The Ghosts of Reginald Hine: An Uncommon Attorney, by Richard Whitmore, was published in 2007.